pikvm/pikvm/docs/msd.md

 So, to add a second virtual drive, follow this:

-??? example "Step by step: Enabling the additional drive"
+??? example "Step by step: Enabling an additional drive"

     1. Switch the filesystem to read-write mode: